odedd/table_sortable/README.md

     - `filter_method: (:array|:active_record)`
         <sub>default: :array</sub>
         Determines whether the default filter function relies on an ActiveRecord `where` method or an Array `select` method.
-        Only applies when no `filter` option has been specified.
+        _Only applies when no `filter` option has been specified._
         - `:array` <sub>(default)</sub>
             Filter using the `select` method.
-While being slower, it selects based on the column value, whatever it might be, and so fits every scenario.
+While being slower, it selects based on the column's value, whatever it might be, and so fits every scenario.
         - `:active_record`
             Filter using the `where` method.
 While being faster, it only applies to cases where the column name matches the database column name.
+    - `filter_initial_value: (string)`
+        <sub>default: nil</sub>
+        You may specify an initial filter query for each column.
     - `sort: (proc|false)`
         <sub>default: sorting based on the column's value</sub>
         By default, the record set will be sorted according to the selected column's value.